confluentinc/ksql/docs/developer-guide/join-streams-and-tables.rst

 following table.
 In the table, each row represents a new incoming record.
 The following assumptions apply:

 * All records have the same key.
-* All records are processed in timestamp order [TBD: link to Windows and Time].
+* All records are processed in timestamp order.

 Input records with a NULL value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.